LaneCeea/Snake/README.md

 https://github.com/LaneCeea/Snake
 ```
 Since we choose not to use the pre-compiled binaries, so we have to compile the library ourselves and it's quite some work.
 First, we have to build the GLFW submodule using CMake GUI.
+Download CMake here: https://cmake.org/
 Source code path and building path are as following:
 ```
 your-clone-path/Snake/Snake/vendor/glfw
 your-clone-path/Snake/build